-Cuddle Therapy UK: What Is It And What Does It Help With?
+Cuddle Therapy UK: What Is It And What Can It Help With?

 In the 21st century, cuddle therapy has grown significantly in popularity across the UK.
-Clients often report a significant effect on their mental health and well-being.
-Cuddle therapy isn’t meant to be a substitute for professional talk therapy, but it may improve a person’s mood and complement other types of therapy.
-Below, explore the tenants of cuddle therapy, training for cuddle therapists, and how professional cuddle therapy sessions may improve emotional well-being.
+Clients often report a significant effect on their mental health and well-being after sessions of cuddle therapy.
+UK cuddle therapy isn’t meant to be a substitute for professional talk therapy, but the physical contact and nurturing touch it provides may improve a person’s mood and help them feel relaxed, which can complement other types of therapy.
+Below, explore the tenants of cuddle therapy, training for cuddle therapists, and how professional cuddle therapy sessions may improve emotional health and well-being.

 What is professional cuddle therapy?